 During the years of the Kalmar Union (which united Sweden with Norway and Denmark), it became a key trading port, although relations with the Danes were often strained and there were a number of violent conflicts.

-The satisfaction was short-lived, however.
-Hans of Denmark succeeded in taking Stockholm in 1497, and the next two decades saw yet more to-ing and fro-ing – as well as a short period of peace – before the conflicts between the two nations culminated in a particularly gory clash in 1520 still known as the Stockholm Bloodbath.
-Danish King Christian II was answerable for the grisly execution of close to 100 nobles and clergymen, many of whom were decapitated.
+In 1497, the Hans of Denmark succeeded in taking Stockholm, and for the next two decades, the city pinged between Danish and Swedish ownership before the conflict between the two nations culminated in a particularly gory clash in 1520 known as the Stockholm Bloodbath.
+Danish King Christian II executed 100 nobles and clergymen, many of whom were decapitated.

 With the ascent to the Swedish throne of Gustav Vasa, Stockholm’s fortunes changed, with the Danes beaten back to Copenhagen and the city once again becoming a hub for Swedish life.

 Vasa also oversaw a building boom in the wake of the fire that destroyed much of the city centre in 1625.
 Nine years later, Stockholm was proclaimed capital of Sweden, but endured a troubled period of plague and poverty - the latter partly as a result of Sweden’s diminished status as a European power.

 Scientific and artistic breakthroughs in the 18th and 19th centuries, however, heralded the constructions of many of the fine buildings still standing today.

 Swift industrialisation followed, and within a few years of the city hosting the 1912 Olympic Games, Stockholm was home to more than 350,000 people whose houses now spilled out into the archipelago.